Best Free Music Notation Software

 Do you want to write music?
 In the past, it was difficult to find notation software for less than $600.
-There are way too many options out there now, but almost certainly the best place to start is MuseScore.
+There are way too many options out there now, but almost certainly one of the best places to start would be MuseScore.
 There is also a good chance you might not ever need anything else!

 It's free.
 No downside to trying it.